isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 ##### 1. At which clinics can I take the pre-departure Polymerase Chain Reaction (PCR) test?

 Pre-departure COVID-19 PCR tests for fast lane arrangements may only be performed at the following Raffles Medical Group clinics for a start.
 The service may also be made available at other clinics in future.
-For more details on COVID-19 tests, travellers may contact Raffles Medical Group at its 24-hour hotline: +65-6311 1222.

 | S/N | Raffles Medical Group Clinic | Address | Operating Hours | Contact no. |
 |-----|------------------------------|--------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|----------------|